gravitational/gravity/README.md

 proactively manage it can benefit from Gravity.
 It allows you to focus on building your product instead of managing Kubernetes.

-## Application Bundles
+## Cluster Images

-An Application Bundle produced by Gravity includes:
+A Cluster Image produced by Gravity includes:

 * All Kubernetes binaries and their dependencies.
 * Built-in container registry.